Updated January 18, 2021

 Responsible turkey care means being able to fully understand and perform safe handling and healthcare techniques, as well as being able to react rapidly and effectively in the event of an emergency.
 Anyone who is in charge of regularly providing care to turkeys should be taught the following techniques from a compassionate turkey care expert or a qualified veterinarian.

-- Performing a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. health examination: All of the turkeys in your care need to be regularly examined from their head to their toes in order to catch any health problems early on for successful treatment.
-An expert or veterinarian can give you hands-on training so you can give examinations quickly, efficiently, and with the least stress possible for the turkey.
+- Performing a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource.
+The Open Sanctuary Project uses the term "health check" to describe health evaluations performed by caregivers who are not licensed veterinarians.
+While regular health checks are an important part of animal care, they are not meant to be a replacement for a physical exam performed by a licensed veterinarian.: All of the turkeys in your care need to be regularly evaluated from their head to their toes in order to catch any health problems early on for successful treatment.
+An expert or veterinarian can give you hands-on training so you can give health checks quickly, efficiently, and with the least stress possible for the turkey.

 - Picking up, holding, carrying, and setting down a turkey: Although this technique is relatively simple to learn compared to other turkey care techniques, there are many nuances that an expert must demonstrate for you in order to prevent potentially serious health consequences from mishandling.
 Certain individual turkeys may require unique handling techniques, due to their breed, personality, or health status.